navi-language/website/learn.md

 - `declaration_mode` - is the variable mode, we can use `let`, `cost`.
   - `let` - declare a mutable variable.
-  - `const` - declare a immutable variable.
+  - `const` - declare an immutable variable.
 - `type` - used to declare the variable type, such as `int`, `string`, or a optional type `int?`, `string?`.
 - `identifier` - variable name.
 - `expression` - the value of the variable, can be any expression.